danny-mv/chat-express-socketio/README.md

 - **List users:** The API allows to list all the registered users.

 The API follows the main design patterns and respects a clean architecture structure.
-The persistence is achieved through MongoDB database using Sequelize as an ORM.
+The persistence is achieved through Mysql database using Sequelize as an ORM.

 ## 📑 Available Endpoints
 Please refer to the /documentation directory to view the full specification of the available endpoints.